timescale/docs/timescaledb/overview/core-concepts/hypertables-and-chunks/hypertables-and-chunks-benefits.md

     ranges.
 Such queries are more common with historical time series data than with recent data.
 Thus, compression serves best for older chunks.

-Another way to speed up "deep and narrow" queries is to reorder data.
+Another way to speed up "deep and narrow" queries is to reorder data within a chunk.
+Most time-series data is inserted in approximate order of time value.
-TimescaleDB inserts recent data ordered by time value.
-While this is efficient for rapid inserts of real-time data, it can be less efficient for some analytical queries of older data.
+This makes time-based chunks very efficient for insertion of recent data.
+But this order might be less efficient for some analytical queries of older data.
 You can reorder chunks to better match your application query patterns.

-For example, if you frequently query older data for a specific device, you can reorder the data by `(device_id, timestamp)`.
-For each device, all the device's data is written together, making "deep and narrow" scans faster.
+For example, if you often query older data for a specific device, you can reorder the data by `(device_id, timestamp)`.
+Each device's data is written contiguously, making "deep and narrow" scans faster.

 ## Easy data retention and tiering
 In many time series applications, you only want to store raw data for a period